roydejong/Enlighten/README.md

 - Low on fat: small code base with minimal external dependencies.
 - Stable: tested extensively with a battery of unit tests.
 - Future-proof: Fully compatible with HHVM and PHP 7.

-Coming soon to Enlighten:

-- MVC building blocks for a well-organized application.
-- Form validation and on-the-fly form HTML generation.
-- Session handling.
-- More ways of parsing requests: files, headers.

-**Note: This is pre-release information, this does not reflect the current or even a (planned) final state of the project.
-This is, right now, just an experiment.**

 Getting started
 ---